Yanina Rivera Lopez Yanina Rivera Lopez

 Navigating the intersection of my personal healing journey with the historical and systemic context of being a woman of color adds layers of complexity to my self-reflection.
 I am constantly grappling with the challenge of honoring my history and experiences while also striving to transcend the limitations and traumas that have been imposed upon me by societal injustices.

-As a clinician, I recognize that the unique intersection of my identity and experiences shapes my approach to healing, both for myself and for those I work with.
-It informs my understanding of the profound impact that systemic oppression and intergenerational trauma can have on individuals and communities of color.
+"It is through this deep personal engagement that I am better equipped to approach my work.
+As a clinician, I recognize that the unique intersection of my identity and experiences shapes my approach to healing., It informs my understanding of the profound impact that systemic oppression and intergenerational trauma can have on individuals and communities of color.
 It also deepens my commitment to creating a space where these experiences are acknowledged, validated, and addressed with cultural humility and sensitivity.

 In my journey of healing, I am learning to integrate the complexities of my identity and experiences into a narrative of empowerment and resilience.
 I am committed to engaging with my anger and pain in ways that honor the historical and systemic context from which they emerge while also seeking pathways to healing and growth that are affirming and transformative.
 This process requires a deep sense of self-awareness, compassion, and a commitment to dismantling the internalized oppressions that shape my responses to the world around me.